Gussak/ArxLaetansMod/README.md

 PS.: These are tests and are not working yet or may just be useless:
 /PR_UsemeshOtherEnt command 'usemesh' now accepts other entityID to apply it
 /PR_WeaponCmdOtherEnt weapon command accepts an entity to apply it now
-/PR_CmtAtOtherEnt_Behavior_Setmovemode_Settarget Let other entities be set by these commands: behavior, setmovemode, settarget
+/PR_CmtAtOtherEnt_Behavior_Setmovemode_Settarget Let other entities be set by these commands: behavior, setmovemode, settarget.
+No need to expand their IDs.

 ___